carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

-# LAB - Identify an implementation roadmap
+# LAB 2 - Identify an implementation roadmap
+In 5-10 minutes
 * how can we split the design and implementation in
   * phases
   * sub-tasks

-* vertical vs horizontal slicing